Israeli strikes kill multiple civilians at shelters in Gaza combat zone, as Blinken seeks more aid

 Initial reports indicated that 20 people were killed but the agency has not yet been able to verify the figure, said spokeswoman Juliette Touma.

-The Health Ministry in Hamas-run Gaza reported that 12 people were killed at the school and another 50 people wounded.
-Some 18,000 Palestinians had been sheltering there.
+The Health Ministry in Hamas-run Gaza reported that 15 people were killed at the school where thousands have sought shelter and another 70 people wounded.

 Also Saturday, two people were killed in a strike by the gate of Nasser Hospital in Gaza City, according to Medhat Abbas, spokesman for the Health Ministry.